 If you’re a little nervous and worried about awkward silences, then why not write yourself a few questions or topics and having them to hand (hidden beneath your camera).
 You might as well use video dating to your advantage!

 Ok, you can’t go for cocktails or meet at your favourite casual coffee-spot.
 But that doesn’t mean your video date has to be boring.
-Set a theme with your date before the big day – tell them to pour a glass of wine and get dressed up or suggest that they wear their most garish shirt as a conversation starter.
+Why not set a theme with your date before the big day?
+Tell them to pour a glass of wine and get dressed up or suggest that they wear their most garish shirt as a conversation starter.

 Find your perfect video dating theme on NVITE, from cooking together to cocktails party and connect with others who like the sound of your plan.
 Once a match, simply send them a ZOOM link via chat and enjoy the moment together.